-In addition, our sales force is comprised of individuals with an engineering background who can help meet the needs of our customers for technical and applications support.
+Our research and development staff and our sales force are linked.
+Our sales force is comprised of individuals with an engineering background who can help meet the needs of our customers for technical and applications support.
 This in-depth knowledge of customer needs is a key factor in future research and development initiatives.